BeeyondCereal

 a pile of glazed applesauce fritters on a plate with fresh apples to the side.

-With their golden crisp edges and soft, tender centers, these little donuts are irresistibly good.
+With their golden crisp edges and soft, tender centers, these little Applesauce Fritters are irresistibly good.
 With a little powdered sugar sprinkled on top or turned into a glaze, they still come together in under 30 minutes.
 No eggs, no dairy, no fuss, just comforting dough and crisp apples in every bite.

 Whether you're craving a bakery favorite or just want something cozy and homemade, this easy recipe dares you to stop at just one.
 They're such a great twist on the traditional apple fritters.